-The majority of the original internal layout of the former Dormitory 'B' Hut has been retained, along with the 1940s timber frame construction, corrugated

-Register of Heritage Places Harvey Agricultural College (fmr) 6 January 2017 iron cladding on the wall and shallow pitched roof and verandah.
+The majority of the original internal layout of the former Dormitory 'B' Hut has been retained, along with the 1940s timber frame construction, corrugated iron cladding on the wall and shallow pitched roof and verandah.
 The interior of the rooms include fibre cement walls and ceilings, timber floors and interconnecting doorways between the series of rooms.
 Air conditioning units have been inserted into some of the windows.
+159

 In the 1980s conversions were undertaken in the northern and southern ends of the building.
-The northern-most room was converted to bathroom and store, still in use until recently.
-At the southern end of the building, three rooms were altered in the conversion of the dormitory into a large carpeted office and waiting area.
+The northern-most room was converted to bathroom and store, and at the southern end of the building, three rooms were altered in the conversion of the dormitory into a large carpeted office and waiting area.
 A window was inserted into the east elevation, and the walls and ceiling lined with drywall.
+160